edgetunnel/edgetunnel/README.md

 # Feedback

-If you have any questions, please open GitHub issue or use https://t.me/edgetunnel for communication.
+If you have any questions, please open GitHub issue for communication.

 > no emotional damage from the community.